U-alb/UPB-IWP/README.md

 The repository is organized into folders, each representing a specific lab assignment.
 Within each folder, you will find:

 - **Lab Description:** A README or documentation file explaining the purpose and requirements of the lab.
-- **Source Code:** Java source code files implementing the lab exercises.
+- **Source Code:** source code files implementing the lab exercises.

 ## Usage